Papaplatte: Twitch

 Papaplatte created his Twitch channel in November 2013; he obtained the Twitch partnership in February 2014.

 In February 2021, Papaplatte and Trymacs jointly opened a display of first-generation Pokémon trading cards in German - worth around 40,000 euros at the time.
 During the live event on Twitch, they reached a total viewer count of 356,000 (301,000 for Trymacs and 55,000 for Papaplatte), breaking the previous record of 328,000 viewers set by Knossi in October 2020.

 In mid-2021, information about Twitch streamers' income from subscriptions and donations became public due to a leak.
 From August 2019 to October 2021, Papaplatte earned around 1.29 million euros, making him one of the highest-earning German-speaking streamers during this period.

 As of August 2024, Papaplatte is the Twitch channel with the most subscribers (33,912) and third most followers (2.52 million) in Germany.

+In August 2025 Papaplatte received criticism after a former editor for one of his channels on YouTube made allegations against him, after Papaplatte terminated their collaboration.
+He later stated he acted wrong, and is in touch with the editor to make up for damage.